Cargill Crop Inputs Site

 2. User Research is Fun!

 This project sparked an interest in user research in me!
-Being able to conduct and lead testing in an organized manner and extracting such rich data from our testing group felt amazing.
+Conducting and leading testing in an organized manner enabled me to extract rich data from our testing group.
 I hope to leverage my experience in future projects.

 Let's Collaborate!